-Joan's work is particularly popular in churches and bars ... and has also been installed in institutions such as public schools, community centers, restaurants, libraries, and more.
+Joan's work is particularly well known in Loudoun’s libraries has also been installed in institutions such as public schools, community centers, restaurants, churches, and more.

-Joan combines tile and pottery to create sensational three-dimensional images on objects such as vases, mugs, wall tiles, and frameable art pieces.
+Joan combines tile and pottery to create sensational relief images on objects such as vases, mugs, wall tiles, and frameable art pieces.

-Unison Pottery and Tile accepts a wide range of custom projects, from the most artistic kitchen redesigns, to more traditional bathroom tiles, to grand public exhibitions, to a statement piece for the local pub.
+Unison Pottery and Tile accepts a wide range of custom projects, from kitchens, bathroom tiles, mantel surrounds, or a portrait of your dog.

 historic unison, virginia